-I Was Hit by an Uninsured Motorist in Georgia– What Do I Do?
+I Was Hit by an Uninsured Driver in Georgia – What Do I Do?

 After car accident in Georgia, the last thing you want to hear is that the other driver’s insurance won’t cover your costs — or, worse yet, that they are not insured at all.
 Because it is illegal to operate a vehicle without auto insurance in Georgia, most people assume that — in the event of an accident — their expenses should be paid for.
 Unfortunately, you may be surprised at just how many people drive without insurance or adequate insurance, throughout the United States and in Georgia.

-After a car accident, most people assume that the at-fault driver’s insurance company should take care of all expenses.
-In a perfect world, that would absolutely happen, but unfortunately, we don’t live in a perfect world.
+After a car accident, most people assume that the at-fault driver’s insurance company will take care of all expenses.
+In a perfect world, that would absolutely happen.
+But unfortunately, we don’t live in a perfect world.
 Not only are there numerous uninsured motorists driving around, but you might also find that the at-fault driver doesn’t have enough insurance coverage to pay for all of your damages.

 Let’s say, for example, that your total damages—medical bills, lost wages, and pain and suffering—add up to $100,000, but the at-fault driver’s policy only had $25,000 available for bodily injury damages.
 In this case, you could get $25,000 from the negligent driver’s insurance company, but the insurance company would not have to pay the rest of your damages.
 So what can you do?

-Fortunately, there are actually multiple avenues available to victims of car wrecks in Georgia.
-The other driver’s liability insurance is not the only option.
+Fortunately, there are several options available to victims of car wrecks in Georgia.
+The other driver’s liability insurance is not the only possibility.
 Depending on your coverage and the circumstances of the crash, you might be able to get payment from:

 There are two types of UM coverage: add-on and difference-in-limits.
 As its name implies, add-on coverage is added on to whatever limits of liability coverage the at-fault driver has available.
 So, as an example, let’s say that the at-fault driver has $25,000 in available liability coverage, and you have $100,000 in add-on UM coverage.
 Together, you will have a total of $125,000 in available insurance for your case.

-Conversely, difference-in-limits coverage is reduced by the amount of available liability coverage.
-Thus, if you have $100,000 in difference-in-limits coverage and the at-fault driver has $25,000 in liability coverage, you would have an additional $100,000 total to cover your damages — $25,000 from the at-fault driver and $75,000 from your own insurance company.
+Difference-in-limits coverage is reduced by the amount of available liability coverage.
+For example, if you have $100,000 in difference-in-limits coverage and the at-fault driver has $25,000 in liability coverage, you would have a total of $100,000 total to cover your damages — $25,000 from the at-fault driver and $75,000 from your own insurance company.

 Even if you do not carry UM coverage for your own vehicle, you may still have access to it through another source.
-For example, if you were driving someone else’s car, their UM coverage will apply to the accident.
-Likewise, and this is something many people don’t know, if you have a relative residing with you who has UM coverage, you may be able to use their policy as well.
+If you were driving someone else’s car, their UM coverage may apply to the accident.
+Or, if you have a relative residing with you who has UM coverage, you may be able to use their policy as well.

 Using Med Pay After a Car Accident in Georgia

-Applying Health Insurance to Medical Bills After an Auto Accident in Georgia
+Using Health Insurance for Medical Bills After a Car Accident in Georgia

-With or without med pay, you should always use your health insurance plan as much as possible after an auto accident.
-It is not uncommon for hospitals, and some other medical providers, to refuse to bill health insurance companies.
+With or without med pay, you should always use your own health insurance plan as much as possible after an auto accident.
+It is not uncommon for hospitals and some other medical providers to refuse to bill health insurance companies.
 Instead, they may attempt to collect the full amount for your bills directly from your car accident settlement.
 You can avoid this hassle by ensuring that all of your medical providers have your health insurance information.

 Using Your Collision Coverage to Repair Your Vehicle

-An accident with an uninsured driver can not only leave you with questions about how to get your injuries covered, but it may also raise concerns about how you will get your car fixed.
-If you have uninsured motorist coverage, that coverage can be used as it will include property damages coverage.
-Additionally, your own policy’s collision coverage can be used to pay for the damage to your vehicle after a wreck, regardless of fault.
-If your policy includes collision coverage, you can use it to pay for your property damage claim after the accident.
-In this case, you will likely have to pay for some of the damage to your vehicle, as you’ll need to meet your insurance policy’s deductible before your collision coverage pays for the rest.
+If you’ve been in an accident with an uninsured driver, you may be wondering how you will pay your medical bills as well as paying to have your vehicle repaired.
+If you have uninsured motorist coverage, you can use that UM/UIM to cover any property damage.
+You can also use your own policy’s collision coverage to pay for the damages to your vehicle, regardless of fault.
+You will likely have to pay for some of the damage to your vehicle, as you’ll need to meet your insurance policy’s deductible before your collision coverage pays for the rest.

-If you were hit by an under-insured driver, your insurance company will seek reimbursement for your claim from the other driver’s insurance company.
-This process is called subrogation, and if the other driver’s insurance company pays that reimbursement, your insurance company should then reimburse you for your deductible.
+If you were hit by an underinsured driver, your insurance company will seek reimbursement from the other driver’s insurance company.
+This reimbursement process is called subrogation.
+If the other driver’s insurance company pays that reimbursement, your insurance company should refund you for your deductible.
 If your insurance company cannot get payment, you will at least not be responsible for any costs over and above your deductible.

-At The Champion Firm, we love finding solutions like these for our clients.
-From sourcing all possible payments to proving fault and everything in between, we pride ourselves on finding solutions and getting the best results possible for our clients.
-If you’ve been hurt or lost someone you love due to someone else’s negligence or wrongdoing, you could be owed significant compensation.
+Our team of personal injury lawyers in Marietta, GA works hard to find these different payment and reimbursement options for our clients.
+We pride ourselves on finding solutions and getting the best results possible for our clients.
+If you’ve been hurt or lost someone you love due to someone else’s negligence or wrongdoing, you may be owed significant compensation.
 Consultations are always free, and you can reach us online or at 404-594-5045.